leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-postoperative-cornearefractive_140
 - What is a Yag capsulotomy and why do I need it?
+- what is yag
+- How to polish my lens
+- Is lens polishing risku
+- Is lens polishing risky
 - My lens after cataract surgery is dirty, what can I do?
 - What is YAG capsulotomy?
 - How is YAG capsulotomy performed?